Arthurkhan/star-gazer-analysis/update-logs/2025-05-30-ai-recommendations-enhancement.md

 - ✅ Cards show meaningful descriptions instead of repeated headers - completed
 - ✅ Enhanced AI prompts for better quality - completed
 - ✅ No breaking changes to existing functionality - completed
+- ✅ Fixed all contrast and readability issues - completed

 ## Next Steps
 - Monitor user engagement with the new recommendation format